benrconway/Criton-Tech-Exercise/ReadMe.md

 If you have the know-how to explain what was going wrong with my React components I would be glad to hear from you.

+##### To run this application.
+Clone the repo, and in the top directory, use the commands 'npm install' and 'npm start'